Trik16/ResourceReservationProject/README.md

 This is a simple but complete exercise to learning Python.

 ## Task and flow chart
-We are going to do a new branch of the existing ResPa project from Helsinki City with some major difference.
+We are going to do a new fork of the existing ResPa project from Helsinki City with some major difference.
 The goal is to have a resource booking app.

 The app books some tables from a list of pubs (or discord servers).
 When you book a table there a google calendar event will be associated with it.